-Top Five Most-visited Sites in Beijing
+Top Five Visitor Attractions in Beijing

-Chairnam Mao picture at the Forbidden City
+Chairnam Mao Portrait at the Forbidden City

 What to do in Beijing

 Beijing is an enormous city, however a lot of the major sights of Beijing are located fairly centrally.
 It's very easy to get around these sights because Beijing, like all other Chinese cities, has an excellent public transport system: the Beijing Metro / Beijing subway is fantastic.
-There is plenty to see and do in Beijing and so if you're planning a visit you might want to consider investing in a Beijing or Beijing City Guide.
+There is plenty to see and do in Beijing and so if you're planning a visit you might want to consider investing in a Beijing guidebook or Beijing City Guide.
 I visited Beijing last year and was pleasantly surprised by the City.
-I saw many interesting Beijing Sights but for this hub I will include information and photo's for what I consider to be the top 5 sights in Beijing. guidebook
+I saw many interesting Beijing Sights but for this hub I will include information and photo's for what I consider to be the top 5 sights in Beijing.

 Beijing Sights #1.
-Tiananmen Square
+Explore Tiananmen Square

 Ask anyone what to do in Beijing and the first answer will almost certainly by to visit Tiananmen Square.
 The first thing you notice when you visit Tiananmen Square is the sheer size of it.
 It's the third largest city square in the world behind only the Praca dos Girassois in Palmas, Brasil and Merdeka Square in Jakarta, Indonesia which is somehow more than twice the size of Tiananmen Square.
 Let me assure, at a size 440,000 square metres, Tiananmen square is still enormous.

 Because of Tiananmen Squares huge size it can feel a little baron There's always some activities and events going on there but everyone is always on their best behaviours.
 Guards and cameras are all over the square and will not stand for any trouble.
 Many people in the international community still associate Tiananmen square with the last time there was any trouble ie the massacre at Tiananmen Square in 1989.
-In 1989 Tiananmen Square pro-democracy protests were crushed by government forces resulting in the . deaths of hundreds of civilians
+In 1989 Tiananmen Square pro-democracy protests were crushed by government forces resulting in the deaths of hundreds of civilians.

 A good time to visit the Tiananmen Square is around sunset.
 At this time every day the flag of the Peoples Democratic Republic of China is lowered and carefully folded and put away by the guards.
 People gather in Tiananmen Square to watch the ceremony take place and show their national pride.
 If you're an early riser you can also see the ceremony for raising the flag that takes place at sunrise.